rmrk-team/rmrk-spec/standards/rmrk3.0.0/kusama/interactions/changeissuer.md

-# CHANGEISSUER
+# CHANGEISSUER interaction (Kusama)

-The CHANGEISSUER interaction allows a [Base](../entities/base.md) or [Collection](../entities/collection.md) issuer to change the issuer value to another address.
-The original issuer immediately loses all rights to further interact with the entity.

-This is particularly useful when another team is taking control over a project, or if an address was compromised.
+This document describes Kusama-specific examples and caveats for the [CHANGEISSUER](../../abstract/interactions/changeissuer.md) interaction.
+See the [Abstract](../../abstract/interactions/changeissuer.md) for full specs.

-## Standard
+## Standard (Kusama)

 The format of a CHANGEISSUER interaction is `0x{bytes(rmrk::CHANGEISSUER::{version}::{id}::{newissuer})}`.